rajkovukovic/tfux/README.md

 hello-word jsx project will be created in hello-world folder.

 Use options to select different type of project eg. typescript, svelte or vue.
-To install dependencies for project use -d option and provide comma separated libraries names
+To install dependencies for project use -d option and provide comma separated libraries names.

 You can explore all options by running: